pingcap/docs-cn/tidb-cloud/backup-and-restore.md

 If you do not specify a preferred backup time, TiDB Cloud assigns a default backup time, which is 2:00 AM in the time zone of the region where the cluster is located.

-Note that you can not disable automatic backup.
+Note that you cannot disable automatic backup.

 ### Manual backup